 Fig. 6: Figure 3.13: Annual-mean precipitation rate (mm day-1) for the period 1995-2014. (a) Multi-model (ensemble) mean constructed with one realization of the CMIP6 historical experiment from each model. (b) Multi-model mean bias, defined as the difference between the CMIP6 multi-model mean and precipitation analysis from the Global Precipitation Climatology Project (GPCP) version 2.3 (Adler et al., 2003). (c) Multi-model mean of the root mean square error calculated over all months separately and averaged with respect to the precipitation analysis from GPCP version 2.3.
 Uncertainty is represented using the advanced approach.
-No overlay indicates regions with robust signal, where $\geq$ 66% of models show change greater than the variability threshold and $\geq$ 80% of all models agree on sign of change; diagonal lines indicate regions with no change or no robust signal, where $\leq$ 66% of models show a change greater than the variability threshold; crossed lines indicate regions with conflicting signal, where $\geq$ 66% of models show change greater than the variability threshold and $\leq$ 80% of all models agree on the sign of change.
+No overlay indicates regions with robust signal, where $\geq 66\%$ of models show change greater than the variability threshold and $\geq 80\%$ of all models agree on sign of change; diagonal lines indicate regions with no change or no robust signal, where < 66% of models show a change greater than the variability threshold and $\geq 80\%$ of models show a change greater than the variability threshold and < 80% of all models agree on sign of change greater than the variability threshold agree on the sign of change.